technout/cpu_throttle/README.md

 Example: sudo cpu_trottle.py --crit_temp 45 --time 15 --debug

-This will keep cpu temp below 45 degrees celcius (most of the time) and let ik cool down at a lower speed for 15 seconds.
+This will keep cpu temp below 45 degrees celcius (most of the time) and let cpu cool down at a lower speed for 15 seconds, before checking again.
 Also it prints all debug messages to screen (and to logfile).
 ```

 Works on modern AMD and Intel CPU's with Linux Kernel 5.4 and newer.